Computer Resources for Children

 The idea of filtered Internet access sounds promising, however, many products block access to legitimate information and fail to block access to potentially harmful material.
 We encourage parents to explore and enjoy the Internet with their children.

-Sign-up and identification are required for the Internet, Digital Media Lab, and study suite computers in the Youth Computer Lab.
+Sign-up and identification are required in the Computer Lab.
 Children must present one of the following forms of identification to the Computer Lab Assistant in order to acces the Internet:

 - Skokie Public Library card signed by the child